 Delivery Mode: Individualized study

 Prerequisite: None.
-It is strongly recommended that students have previous university-level experience in studying the humanities before registering in this course.
-The course is designed primarily for students in the last year of a BA major in Humanities and requires appropriate reading and writing skills.
+Before registering, it is strongly recommended that students have previous university-level history studies experience.
+This course is designed primarily for students in the last year of a BA major in History.

-Precluded Course: HUMN 407 is a cross-listed course—a course listed under 2 different disciplines—with HIST 405 and HIST 407.
+Precluded Course: HIST 405.
+HIST 407 is a cross-listed course—a course listed under two different disciplines—with HIST 407.
 (HUMN 407 may not be taken for credit if credit has already been obtained for either HIST 405 or HIST 407.)

 HUMN 407 has a Challenge for Credit option.